Frequently Asked Questions

 - a language barrier which ESL (English as a Second Language) students might face

-Are there special admission and registration procedures for students with LD?
+Are there special admission and registration procedures for students with an LD?

 No. All students, including students with learning disabilities, go through the regular admission and matriculation procedures.